whees/Math-Interpreter/README.md

 > show(z)
 (x)^(4)
 ```
-* Unassigned variables will be treated as general functions.
-A functional derivitive is performed on the expression immediately to the right of an '&' operator.
+* A functional derivitive is performed on the expression immediately to the right of an '&' operator.
 In the output, '&[]' represents the variation of function '[]'.
 ```
 > y=&(x*x)
 > show(y)